hydra-genetics/reports/docs/index.md

-# Welcome to reporting
+# Welcome to reports

-A short introduction to our awesome pipeline reporting
+A short introduction to our awesome pipeline reports

 # Hydra-genetics